Educational Attainment in King County

 Gaps in educational attainment by race/ethnicity are a challenge in King County, but national data show improvement.

 There exist significant gaps in educational attainment by race or ethnicity.
-White and Asian residents of King County hold college degrees at rates of 55% or greater, while only 31.5% of black and 27.9% of Hispanic residents hold a college degree.
+White and Asian residents of King County hold college degrees at rates of 59.2% and 67.2%, respectively, while only 28.5% of black and 30.7% of Hispanic residents hold a college degree.

 However, recent data reveals that on a national level, black students and particularly Hispanic students are enrolling in college at increasing rates.
-Between 1996 and 2012, college enrollment of Hispanic students aged 18 to 24 more than tripled, while enrollment of black students increased by 72%.
+Between 1980 and 2020, college enrollment of Hispanic students as a share of total enrollment increased from 4% to 20%, while the share of black students increased from 9% to 13%.

 Data for average wages, employment by sector, job growth by industry, and industry projections was taken from the Washington State Employment Security Department.

 Data for educational attainment by place of birth, race/ethnicity, and new residents taken from the American Community Survey via the US Census Bureau.